GaijinEntertainment/DagorEngine/prog/1stPartyLibs/daScript/doc/source/stdlib/detail/ast.rst

 .. |method-ast-AstReaderMacro.accept| replace:: This callback occurs during the `parse` pass for every character.
 When the macro is done with the input (i.e. recognizeable input ends) it should return `false`.
     Typically characters are appended to the `expr.sequence` inside the ExprReader.

+.. |method-ast-AstReaderMacro.suffix| replace:: This callback occurs during the `parse` pass after the macro is done with the input.
+It returns text, which is to be parsed again by the parser.

 .. |method-ast-AstReaderMacro.visit| replace:: This callback occurs during the `infer` pass for every instance of `ExprReader` for that specific macro.
 Macro needs to convert `ExprReader` to some meaningful expression.

 .. |class-ast-AstCommentReader| replace:: This macro is used to implement custom comment parsing function (such as doxygen-style documentation etc).